 The True Story of a Doxxing Victim (In Her Own Words)

 “I broke up with a very abusive boyfriend who I am currently fighting in court.
 He tried to destroy me in the last way he knew – online.

 As a digital marketer, my online reputation is vital.
 Knowing this, he posted my Google results on websites like cheatereport.com and cheaterland.com, fabricated a story full of lies, and called out two of my previous co-workers falsely along with my mother.

 These posts are extremely defamational and also feature pictures of me, my full name, and damaging lies.
-I found out about this because of a friend who uses a Google Chrome extension which searches for people’s Google results when you’re talking to them on messenger, and these websites popped up.
+I found out about this because of a friend who uses a Google Chrome extension that searches for people’s Google results when you’re talking to them on messenger, and these websites popped up.

 Mind you, these websites are extortion rings as well – you have to pay up to $400 to remove every post, and he’s posted about a dozen or so at this point, so removing them continues to cost me my hard-earned money.